kentor/www.kentor.dev/_posts/2014-05-31-clipping-backgrounds-with-css-masks.md

   -webkit-mask-position: center center;
   -webkit-mask-repeat: no-repeat;
   -webkit-mask-size: 48px 48px, auto;
-  background: #849900;
+  background: #dc322f;
   height: 160px;
   margin: 20px;
 "></div>

-To achieve that with just the ness image that we have, we use multiple mask images and then compose them into one.
-In the stylesheet, we specified two images to use as the mask, the first is the ness image and the second is just an image that is white (could be any opaque color) everywhere (achieved by using a gradient with only white color stops).
-The browser composes the final mask image by operating on the specified images from right to left.
+Since we only have the single ness image to work with, which is not enough to recreate the mask image above, we use multiple images and compose them into one mask image.
+In the stylesheet, we specifiy two images to use as the mask.
+The first is the ness image, and the second is an image that is opaque everywhere (achieved by using a gradient with only red color stops).

-We start with the all white image since that's the last image specified in `-webkit-mask-image`.
-Then we compose the ness image on top of the white image.
-But when the browser is composing ness, we specified `-webkit-mask-composite: xor` which tells the browser that overlapping pixels between the ness image and the white image become fully transparent if they are both fully opaque.
-That is how the transparent cut out of ness in the all white image is achieved.
+The browser composes the final mask image by operating on those images right to left.
+We start with the all red image since that's the rightmost image specified in the `-webkit-mask-image` property.
+We then compose the ness image on top of this red image, following the composition directive `xor` specified in the `-webkit-mask-composite` property.
+The `xor` composition directive tells the browser that overlapping pixels between the source image the destination image become fully transparent if they are both fully opaque.
+That basically means that the ness image will be cut out of the red image, leaving us with an image mask like the one above.